 4. To work in close collaboration with the Gene Therapy Working group to establish the parameters of the Hub and Spoke model.

 5. To set up a pilot project to evaluate the feasibility, duration, and cost of implementing audits as a permanent part of the certification process.

 6. To establish and coordinate an audit procedure across European haemophilia centres by assessing and improving patient care, creating a culture of quality improvement, and offering education to participants.

-The Working Group members are Prof. Ana Boban (Chair), Dr Fariba Baghaei, Prof. Karin Fijn van Draat, Dr Robert Klamroth, Prof. Wolfgang Miesbach, Prof. Flora Peyvandi, Prof. Brian O’Mahony (patient representative), Dr David Stephensen (physiotherapist representative), and Mary Kavanagh (nurse representative).
+The Working Group members are Prof. Ana Boban (co-chair), Dr Fariba Baghaei (co-chair), Prof. Karin Fijn van Draat, Dr Robert Klamroth, Prof. Wolfgang Miesbach, Prof. Flora Peyvandi, Prof. Brian O’Mahony (patient representative), Dr David Stephensen (physiotherapist representative), and Mary Kavanagh (nurse representative).
 A lab representative will also join.

 The Working Group is actively working on goals 1-3.